Herman-Adu/mcp-weather-server/README.md

-# A Simple MCP weather Server written in TypeScript

 # Weather MCP Server 🌤️ written in TypeScript

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides real-time weather information, forecasts, and alerts using the National Weather Service API and WeatherAPI.com.